 Another of the Pe-8 bombers suffered several engine failures at high altitude, but the crew continued and bombed Berlin, but in the process used all the fuel and made an emergency landing in Torzhok.

-Another Pe-8 was severely hit by anti-aircraft fire over German-held territory, but continued and its bombs, but on the return flight suffered two engine failures.
+Another Pe-8 was severely hit by anti-aircraft fire over German-held territory, but continued and bombed, but on the return flight suffered two engine failures.
 After making a forced landing in Finland, the crew dug themselves a trench, removed the cannon and machine guns from the aeroplane, and took up defensive positions.
-For four days the members of the crew fought superior Finnish forces.
-Only the radio operator/gunner survived: he planned to save the last bullet to kill himself, but instead fired on the Finns and had to surrender and was then forced to work for a Finnish landowner over a four-year period before being released.
+For four days the members of the crew fought superior Finnish forces, but only the radio operator/gunner survived: he planned to save the last bullet to kill himself, but instead fired on the Finns and had to surrender and was then forced to work for a Finnish landowner over a four-year period before being released.

 Of the 10 aircraft which lifted off and headed for Berlin, therefore, only six bombed and a mere two returned to base.
-As a result, Vodopyanov was removed as divisional commander to be succeeded by Polkovnik Aleksandr Ye.
-Vodopyanov did not leave the division, however, but continued as a simple Pe-8 crew commander, initially in the 432nd Long-Range Bomber Aviation Regiment and then in the 746th Long-Range Aviation Regiment after the former had been redesignated.
+As a result, Vodopyanov was removed as divisional commander: he did not leave the division, however, but continued as a simple Pe-8 crew commander, initially in the 432nd Long-Range Bomber Aviation Regiment and then in the 746th Long-Range Aviation Regiment after the former had been redesignated.

 Up to 5 September, Soviet pilots carried out a total of nine raids on Berlin, in the process flying 86 sorties.
 Some 33 aircraft bombed Berlin, dropping 21 tons of bombs and raising 32 fires; 37 aircraft were unable to reach the German capital and bombed other targets.
 In total, 311 high explosive and incendiary bombs, with a total weight of 70,475 lb (36050 kg) were used, as too were 34 leaflet-filled propaganda bombs.
 Technical problems of assorted types forced 16 aircraft to abort their sorties and return to the airfield.
 In total, 17 or, according to some sources, 18 bombers and seven crews were lost during the raids, with two aircraft and one crew killed at the airfield while trying to take off with one 2,205-lb (1000-kg) and two 1,102-lb (500-kg) bombs carried externally.